Kubanychbek Omuraliev

 Kubanychbek Kasymovich Omuraliev (Кубанычбек Касымович Өмүралиев, born 15 September 1960) is a Kyrgyz diplomat and ambassador.
 He is the Secretary-General of the Organization of Turkic States since 2022.

-Education
+Early life and career

-Omuraliev graduated from the Kyrgyz National Agrarian University with a degree in mechanical engineering in 1984, and in 1994 he completed the postgraduate studies at the Moscow Institute of Industrial Property with a degree in economics.

-Between 1993 and 1996, he followed internships at universities such as the Texas A&M University, the University of Nebraska, the University of Washington and the Seoul National University.
+He was born on 15 September 1960 in the Tong District, Issyk-Kul Region.
+Omuraliev graduated from the Kyrgyz National Agrarian University with a degree in mechanical engineering in 1984, and the became deputy director of the Agribusiness Company Issyk, where he served until 1990.
+From 1990–1992, he was Director of the Department of Foreign Economic Relations from the Ministry of Agriculture, Water Resources and Regional Development.
+In 1994 he completed the postgraduate studies at the Moscow Institute of Industrial Property with a degree in economics and between 1993 and 1996, he followed internships at universities such as the Texas A&M University, the University of Nebraska, the University of Washington and the Seoul National University.
 Afterwards, Omuraliev enjoyed diplomatic internships in Belgium, Luxembourg, France, Egypt, and the United States.
+Omuraliev was the vice-chair of the Federation of Business Circles of Kyrgyz Republic between 1995 and 1997.
+He then became a member of the Kyrgyz – American Business Council.
+Between 1992 and 1997, he served as the General Director of KyrgyzAgroImpex.

+In 2003, he became the national coordinator of the Anti-Corruption Network for Economies in Transition (ACN) and the OECD.
 From 2003 to 2006, he did an internship on studying the legal and institutional framework for combating corruption in countries such as Singapore, Hong Kong, Norway, Slovenia and Lithuania.

-Career

-2019–2022: Ambassador extraordinary and plenipotentiary of the Kyrgyz Republic to the Republic of Turkey.
+Diplomatic career